otrv4/otrv4/architecture-decisions/003-version-advertisement.md

 ### Context

-Currently, OTRv3 support its previous versions, user should configure their policy to tell the protocol if they wanna to allow previous versions or not.
+Currently, OTRv3 supports its previous versions by allowing the user to configure their version policy to tell the protocol if they allow previous versions or not.
-When an user wanna to have a conversation with someone, its should send a query message telling which versions its supports.
-This message is send as plaintext and can be intercepted and changed without the user been notified.
+When a user want to have a conversation with someone, they should send a query message telling which versions they support.
+This message is sent as plaintext at the beginning of the protocol and can be intercepted and changed by a MITM.

+With this attack, how can OTR ensure that participants will talk in the highest version?
+OTR4 seeks to solve this problem.

-As we are updating OTR to provide cryptographic primitives with a higher security level and to provide more deniability, at same time we don't wanna to foce all users to upgrade now so if two parties are stabilishing a conversation and both of them support versions 3 and 4, how OTR can ensure that they are going to talk in the highest version?
-How to provide cryptographic agility without leave user in a sensible position?
+Since we are updating OTR to upgrade the cryptographic primitives with higher security and to provide more deniability, at same time we want version 4 to be compatible with version 3.
+So how do we provide cryptographic agility and leave user in a sensible position?
+OTR4 also tries to address backwards compatibility.

 ### Decision